(consumer IoT – smart home)

 (IoT cloud platform)

 Development of a highly scalable and fault-tolerant relay server software for connecting devices to the Internet.
 Yaler enables access to embedded systems from the Web in a secure way, in spite of firewalls and network address translation.
-For this product, we have spun off the company Yaler GmbH in 2011.
+For the Yaler product, we have spun off the company Yaler GmbH in 2011.

 (IoT device platform)

 Development of the Java real-time operating system Jbed RTOS.
 This is a fast Java virtual machine (JVM) for microcontrollers running on the "bare metal", with an Earliest-Deadline First scheduler for hard real-time tasks and support for Internet protocols and Web servers.
 A stripped-down version of Jbed has been integrated into more than 400 million phones as a JVM.
-For Jbed, we have spun off the company Esmertec (now Myriad Connect) in 1999.
+For the Jbed product, we have spun off the company Esmertec (now Myriad Connect) in 1999.

 Other customers of Oberon microsystems include armasuisse, BAE Systems, BMW, Borland, City of Zurich, Schindler, Swiss Life.